Agenda

 Clinical trialists will share firsthand experiences designing and running rare disease trials.
 This session offers a candid look at successes and obstacles in real-world trial execution.

-• Patricia Musolino, MD, PhD, Pediatric Neurology, Massachusetts General Hospital, a NORD® Rare Disease Center of Excellence
+• Patricia Musolino, MD, PhD, Associate Professor of Neurology, Harvard Medical School, Neurocritical Care and Vascular Neurologist, Massachusetts General Hospital / Harvard Medical School, a NORD Rare Disease Center of Excellence

-• Jerry Vockley, MD, PhD, Chief of Genetic and Genomic Medicine, Director of Center for Rare Disease Therapy, University of Pittsburgh Medical Center, a NORD® Rare Disease Center of Excellence
+• Jerry Vockley, MD, PhD, Chief of Genetic and Genomic Medicine, Director of Center for Rare Disease Therapy, Chief of Genetic and Genomic Medicine, University of Pittsburgh Medical Center, UPMC Children’s Hospital of Pittsburgh, a NORD Rare Disease Center of Excellence

 Integrating Patient-Centric and Real-World Data to Advance Rare Disease Understanding